Hipponicus III

-Shortly after 455 Hipponicus married the former wife of Pericles, whose name is unknown.
-By her he had two children: Callias III and a daughter, Hipparete who later married Alcibiades.
+Shortly after 455 BC, Hipponicus married the former wife of Pericles, whose name is unknown.
+By her, he had two children: Callias III and a daughter, Hipparete who later married Alcibiades.
 A second son, Hermogenes was probably illegitimate since he received none of his father's estate.

-Hipponicus' wealth came, from among other things, the fact that he owned six hundred slaves working at the silver mines at Laurion in southern Attica.
+Hipponicus' wealth came from, among other things, his owning six hundred slaves working at the silver mines at Laurion in southern Attica.

-In 445/4 he was secretary of the Athenian Council (boule) and was still active as late as 426 when he, Nicias, and Eurymedon commanded Athenian regiments in an incursion into Boeotian territory where they successfully engaged Tanagran and Theban forces at Tanagra.
+In 445/4 BC he was secretary of the Athenian Council (boule) and was still active as late as 426 BC when he, Nicias and Eurymedon commanded Athenian regiments in an incursion into Boeotian territory where they successfully engaged Tanagran and Theban forces at Tanagra.